ivan-guerra/programmador.com/content/posts/keylogger.md

 tags: ["cli-tools", "c++", "linux", "windows", "x11"]
 ---

-While developing the `kbhell`[^1] application, I realized I was about 90% of the way to writing a keylogger.
-I decided to finish the job off and write a proper, cross platform keylogger that would capture the victim's every keystroke.
+If you're familiar with the kbhell[^1] application, you might realize that kbhell is about 90% of the way to being a keylogger.
+Why not finish the job and write a proper, cross platform keylogger that captures a victim's every keystroke (for science reasons, of course)?

 ## The Requirements

-So there's the very obvious requirement of capturing user keystrokes.
-That said, once you think about the fact that keyboards have different layouts, there are different language sets, etc., it's suddenly not so simple to define what it is we're recording.
+So there's the obvious requirement of capturing user keystrokes.
+When you think about the fact that keyboards have different layouts, there are different language sets, etc., the task becomes challenging.

 Another interesting issue that comes up is how do you record the keystrokes?
 You could write it to a hidden file on the victim's PC.
-Yeah that works but then you'd need a way of getting that file off the PC.
+Yeah that works but then you'd need a way of getting that file off their PC.
 Another idea is to transmit the data over the network.
 If sending data over the network, what should trigger packet transmission?
 Do you send when you hit some packet size threshold or do you send data at a fixed frequency?

-I settled on the following requirements:
+As an answer to these questions, this keylogger will adhere to the following
+requirements:

-1. Record user keypresses that correspond to printable characters as defined by the currently installed C locale.
+1. Record user keystrokes that correspond to printable characters as defined by the currently installed C locale.
 2. Support recording to a plaintext file on the victim PC.
 3. Support recording to a UDP socket.
 4. Support a configurable recording mode.
-5. Allow the user to control the frequency of recording via a configurable keypress limit switch.

-In the next few sections, we'll look at these requirements in more detail and discuss their implementation.
+5. Support a configurable capture frequency.

+The next sections discuss the implementation of these requirements.

-## Capturing Keypresses
+## Capturing Keystrokes

-I won't dwell on this topic too long since it is already explained with code samples in the "Keyboard Hell"[^1] article.
-The basic idea is that we can use the X11 event system on Linux and global hooks on Windows to intercept keystrokes without any noticeable effect on the rest of the system.
+The "Keyboard Hell"[^1] article gives coverage of this topic.
+The basic idea is that the X11 event system on Linux and global hooks on Windows intercept keystrokes without any noticeable effect on the rest of the system.

-The same code that was employed in `kbhell` was used in `keylogger`'s implementation.
-The only difference is that instead of playing a sound bite on every keypress, we are pushing characters to a recorder object's character buffer.
-Only printable characters as defined by `std::isprint`[^2] are recorded.
-The latter detail is limiting in that we won't be able to completely playback the victim's key history.
-That said, we can still analyze the output to find passwords, emails, usernames, etc.
+You can use the `kbhell` keystroke capture code in `keylogger`'s implementation.
+The only difference is that instead of playing a sound bite on every keystroke, you're pushing characters to a recorder object's character buffer.
+You only push printable characters as defined by `std::isprint`[^2].
+The latter detail is limiting in that you won't be able to completely playback the victim's key history.
+That said, you can still analyze the output to find passwords, emails, usernames, etc.

 ## Recording Modes

-Based on our initial requirements, we want to support two recording modes: text and network.
+Based on the initial requirements, you want to support two recording modes: text and network.
 Text mode captures character data to a plaintext file on the victim's PC.
-Network mode transmits the character data over the network as UDP packets from the victim PC to the attacker's server.
+Network mode transmits the character data over the network as UDP packets from the victim's PC to the attacker's server.

-Each mode is implemented as a recorder type object implementing the `Recorder`
+Each mode has a recorder type object implementing the `Recorder` interface:
-interface:

 ```cpp
 /*!